 If you are not sure when the SQE2 results are released, you may check the SQE2 results date here.
-The latest SQE2 results will be released on 26 November 2024 for the summer July – August 2024 SQE2 sitting.
+The latest SQE2 results were released on 28 May 2025 – the January 2025 SQE2 sitting.

 Take the next step in your SQE preparation with our specialised support for: